Docker: Dev and Prod Workflows with Runhouse

 Summary - Setting Up Your Code

-Here, we implement the above as a script that can be used to toggle between dev and prod.
+Here, we implement the above as a script to demonstrate the difference between dev and prod.
 The script can easily be adapted and shared between teammates developing and working with the same repos, with a flag or variable flip to differentiate between experimentation and production branches.